mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 <img src="{{ site.baseurl }}/images/primer-tensormatrixes.svg">{: .img-center  width="75%"}

 Since we're sampling the surface at regular parameter intervals in {u} and {v} directions, we end up with a matrix of tensors (a table of rows and columns).
-We can represent this easily with a two-dimensional list.
+We can represent this easily with a two-dimensional array.
 We'll need two of these in our script since we need to store two separate data-entities; vectors and planes.

 <img src="{{ site.baseurl }}/images/primer-smoothing.svg">{: .img-center  width="100%"}